robots-make-art-too/GroupProject_info/README.md

 - edit and combine the resources together - there should be about 40-50 resources total - 20-25 of each type
 - the `resources.md` file should be located on the main branch along with your Group document

-Finally, you are asked to document a discussion between group members regarding the technical and aesthetic initial thoughts - it would be best to read some of the provided context first as well as the expanded details of the project.
-A successful project _must_ consider a larger context and concept - situating your technical output/work with critical thought is _as important_ as the programming design.
-> Yes I am asking you to be creative.
-> Yes I am asking you to think.
-> Yes I am asking you to gradually apply these skills... first through our individual lab assignments - moving from Lab 1 through to Lab 2, and then Lab 3, and Lab 4 -  will require a substantial gain in addressing why what you are building matters, or has worth - to you, to others, to no one, or what value it has beyond utilitarian -- such that you can apply your developing design principles and motivations to this project.

----

-## Phase 2

-### What to submit by March 14

-1. WEBSITE: Groups are to build their basic github pages website.
-This requires your group repo to be public - for now, submit the repo under public settings.
-Once your website has been verified and accepted you may swap back to private to continue building if you choose.
-   - but remember to test under public settings using your pages site as you continue building your project
-   - you may follow the sample site structure shown in this repo
-     - mine is ~~set up where all content to be displayed and site structure files are found in `docs/website/`~~ in progress for more demo content during Tuesday Lecture
-     - remember how we set up for Lab Project 1 (browser extensions)... `index.html`, `style.css` etc.
-     - my site has been updated to deploy from the `branch` called `gh-pages`
-     - the directory structure will change as we build more content over the next 5 weeks

-2. DOCUMENTATION: An example of documentation of the following:
-   - video capture of an `over-the-shoulder` view of your group's github pages running/showing a live `AR` scene
-   - screen capture of the AR live scene

-3. ASSETS: You do not need to submit any final/polished/production-ready content but you must include:
-   - an example of at least one asset/3D model created by the group
-   - a custom `QR` code that directly loads to your AR scene on github pages
-   - a custom `pattern` or `barcode` marker for the `AR` scene
-   - the asset is to be displayed via the groups pages site, and can be activated when someone scans the `QR` code via mobile
-     - add an `assets/` folder to your website folders

-4. GROUP: Document at least one more group meeting between now and March 14th - have a more focused discussion on what your group is planning for the final project
-   - include a discussion summary, images, sample code or artwork etc.
-   - point-form is OK as are other methods of documentation

-GOOD ENOUGH FOR NOW - MORE WILL BE UPDATED over the weekend - so everyone should try out the simple `AR` scene

-(UPDATE: we are doing QR code, custom model loads, and other types of `AR` March 8, 9, 10)
----

-## Phase 3

-- to be submitted April 14